nextcloud/vm/README.md

 DigitalOcean example: https://youtu.be/LlqY5Y6P9Oc

 #### Minimum requirements:
-* A clean Ubuntu Server 18.04.X
+* A clean [Ubuntu Server 18.04.X](http://cdimage.ubuntu.com/releases/18.04/release/) using the alternative installer
 * OpenSSH (preferred)
 * 20 GB HDD for OS
 * XX GB HDD for DATA (/mnt/ncdata)
-* At least 1 vCPU and 2 GB RAM (4 GB minimum if you are running OnlyOffice)
+* Absolute minimum is 1 vCPU and 2 GB RAM (4 GB minimum if you are running OnlyOffice)
 * A working internet connection (the script needs it to download files and variables)

 #### Recommended